 Water is and always will be an essential gift Mother Nature bestowed to nurture her children.
-Come to think of it, water had been around since the Earth is created, but how did water evolve and ended up in a bottle?
+Water has existed since the creation of the Earth, but how did it evolve and end up in a bottle?

 The Chronicle of the Commencement of Bottled Water

-Since the beginning of human civilization, water was placed on vessels such as sacs made out of animal skins meant to hold water for traveling.
-The water bottling only began at the Holly Well dated back in 1621 in the United Kingdom, and since then, bottled water has sparked to higher demand.
+Since the beginning of human civilization, water was placed on vessels such as sacs made of animal skins meant to hold water for traveling.
+Water bottling began at the Holly Well in 1621 in the United Kingdom, and since then, bottled water has sparked higher demand.

-Dated back in the 16th century, bottled water was used at spas as a therapy.
-Since one of the water sources is spring water, people thought that bottled water contains minerals and has therapeutic effects that help relieve diseases and other ailments.
+In the 16th century, bottled water was used in spas as therapy.
+Since spring water is one of the water sources, people thought bottled water contained minerals and had therapeutic effects that helped relieve diseases and other ailments.

-Bottling water had popularized since then, and the creation of carbonated water that imitates the enthusiasm of spring water boomed.
+Since then, bottling water has become popular, and the creation of carbonated water that imitates the enthusiasm of spring water has boomed.

 Bottled water was also an alternative for certain municipalities to be used as drinking water since the local water supplies were contaminated with pathogens that are the major cause of ailments.
 Due to this, water filtration and purification processes were created.